CircuitVerse/Blog/content/posts/Jaydip_Dey_Phase_1_Report.md

 In the first phase, we have covered
 * Community Bonding Period
-* Creating controllers, schemas and tables for all the use case [Week 1 to 3]
+* Creating controllers, schemas and tables for circuitverse practice section [Week 1 to 3]
 * Manage question moderators[Week 4]
-* Moderator Question Creation and Integration[Week 5 to 6]
+* Moderator Question Creation and Simulator Integration[Week 5 to 6]

 ---

 ### Community Bonding Period

-During the community bonding period for GSoC at CircuitVerse, we engaged in various activities to prepare for the project.
-We began by participating in meet-and-greet sessions with mentors, contributors, and admins, where we shared our excitement for GSoC, discussed our journeys, and introduced our projects.
+During the community bonding period for GSoC at CircuitVerse, there were various activities to provide more context for the project.
+The project begins with a meet-and-greet sessions with mentors, contributors, and admins, where everyone shared their excitement for GSoC, discussed their journeys, and discussed about the projects.
 Mentors [Vaibhav Upreti](https://www.linkedin.com/in/vaibhav-upreti/), [Vedant Jain](https://www.linkedin.com/in/vedant-jain-781006145/), and [Tanmoy Sarkar](https://www.linkedin.com/in/tanmoysrt/), answered questions about the CircuitVerse Practice Section project, and [Aboobacker MK](https://www.linkedin.com/in/aboobacker-m-k/) provided insights into the 12-week project process and discussed open defects in CircuitVerse.

 Following this, we revisited key technologies by refreshing knowledge of Ruby on Rails through The Odin Project documentation and Vue JS with a YouTube crash course.
 This preparation was essential for upcoming work on the CircuitVerse codebase.

-We then focused on a detailed exploration of the CircuitVerse codebase, identifying areas for modification and making initial changes. we had in-depth discussions with [Ruturaj Mohite](https://www.linkedin.com/in/ruturaj-mohite/), about potential edge cases and the development of the question practice simulator versus the standard simulator, including how to track and save user progress.
+Then, the focus got shifted to detailed exploration of the CircuitVerse codebase, identifying areas for modification and making initial changes. we had in-depth discussions with [Ruturaj Mohite](https://www.linkedin.com/in/ruturaj-mohite/), about potential edge cases and the development of the question practice simulator versus the standard simulator, including how to track and save user progress.

 Overall, the community bonding period was an enriching experience that laid a strong foundation for the project.